envato-archive/awsraw/README.md

 # AWSRaw

-A client for [Amazon Web Services](http://www.amazonaws.com/) in the style of [FlickRaw](http://hanklords.github.com/flickraw/).
+A client for [Amazon Web Services](http://www.amazonaws.com/) inspired by [FlickRaw](http://hanklords.github.com/flickraw/).

 ## Background

 AWSRaw has a simple goal: to let you follow the [AWS API docs](http://aws.amazon.com/documentation/), and translate that into Ruby code with the minimum of fuss.

-This is the opposite of [fog](http://fog.io).
-AWSRaw tries to add as little abstraction as possible on top of the AWS REST API.
+It adds as little abstraction as possible on top of the AWS REST API.
+(Think of it as the opposite of [fog](http://fog.io).)

-You use a regular HTTP library to make requests, and AWSRaw provides useful additions like request signing.
+You use a regular HTTP library ([Faraday](https://github.com/lostisland/faraday)) to make requests, and AWSRaw provides useful additions like request signing.

 ## Status